How to build a Facebook business page

 If you have a small business, your Facebook business page helps you to reach individuals among the millions of audience or users worldwide who are most likely to be interested in your company.
 Facebook studies shows that users interact with their favorite brands on Facebook more than on any other social media platform

-Before you can sign up for your Facebook business page, you need to log into your personal Facebook account.
-But don’t worry—the information from your personal account will not be publicly visible on your business page.
+For signup purpose you need to login to your personal Facebook account.
+But don’t worry—the information from your personal account will not be publicly displayed on your business page.

 #1 Sign up

 So, if you’re not already logged into your personal account, log in now